cookpa/fwKeySecurity/README.md

 curl commands can be modified to search private repositories by providing the appropriate access token.
 See the [Github API developer documentation](https://developer.github.com/v3/guides/getting-started/).
-Flywheel API keys should **not** be stored in Github, even in private repositories.
+Flywheel API keys should **not** be stored on Github, even in private repositories.